not-nexus/shelf-lib-js/README.md

         immutable: false
     };

-The Second one is called `metadataValues` which is an object whose keys are the name of a property and the value is a `metadataProperty`.
+The second one is called `metadataValues` which is an object whose keys are the name of a property and the value is a `metadataProperty`.

 Example: